tokuda109/flask-docs-ja/docs/patterns/flashing.rst

      <p>Do you want to <a href="{{ url_for('login') }}">log in?</a>
    {% endblock %}

-..
-And of course the login template:

-そして、もちろんログインテンプレートもです。 :
+And here is the :file:`login.html` template which also inherits from :file:`layout.html`:

 .. sourcecode:: html+jinja